 6. Travel = Relationships

-Now, I don’t necessarily mean love relationships (although that can happen to), but often times you will make friends and meet people with other travel experiences and stories.
-From those people, you can create meaningful relationships.
+Now, I don’t necessarily mean love relationships (although that can happen too), but often times you will make friends and meet people with other travel experiences and stories.
+For those people, you can create meaningful relationships.
 If you travel SOLO, this is a great opportunity to meet new people that may need a travel companion just like yourself.
 After taking my TESOL course, I met so many wonderful people that have traveled and love traveling just as much as I do.
-I made amazing and long lasting connections in which I hope I can travel with them and visit them some day (and envy any of their travel experiences!)
+I made amazing and long-lasting connections in which I hope I can travel with them and visit them someday (and envy any of their travel experiences!)

 7. It makes you happier!